 Thank you to our supporters!

-Great news!!
-We’re honored to be named the finalist for Impact100 Westchester’s 2014 grant in the Environmental category!
+SGITW is honored to have been named the finalist for Impact100 Westchester’s 2014 grant in the Environmental category!
 Big thanks to the Impact100 Environmental Committee for championing our EnviraPod project and for believing in our vision of building Westchester’s first ‘off-the-grid’ environmental education center.

 Thank you to Dr. Bronner’s Magic Soaps for a donation of over 2,000 bottles of pure castille soap — the only product pure enough to be put into the EnviraPod’s greywater catchment system.
 What a testament to the quality of their products and to their commitment to supporting environmental and conservation projects!